The Truth No One Wants to Hear: No, It's Not the Same

 Indirect Impact:

 Monthly opportunity cost: Every month this team delays this transformation costs them €25k in lost revenue.
 Over a year, the difference is six times the cost of an additional salesperson.
-And this calculation doesn't even account for the increase in the average deal size.
 Companies that justify their value with a structured argument sell for 18% more on average than those who just provide a price in a table.

 3 Immediate Levers (Without a Budget or a Consultant)

-- Lever #1: Ban Simple Quotes Except in very specific cases (a recurring order from an existing client, a standardized product), every sales document must contain, at a minimum, client context and a value-based argument.
-This simple requirement mechanically transforms the quality of the upstream phase.
+1. Lever #1: Ban Simple Quotes — Except in very specific cases, every sales document must contain at a minimum client context and a value-based argument.

-- Lever #2: Require a Minimum of Client Context Before sending anything, the salesperson must answer two questions in writing: "What is this client's specific problem?" and "How does our solution precisely solve it?".
-If they can't answer, the discovery was insufficient.
+2. Lever #2: Require a Minimum of Client Context — Before sending anything, the salesperson must answer: "What is this client's specific problem?" and "How does our solution precisely solve it?".

-- Lever #3: Measure and Correlate the Results Track the closing rate per salesperson and cross-reference it with the type of document sent.
-The correlation will become apparent in less than 3 months and will convince even the most resistant team members.
-This should be part of your regular sales KPIs monitoring.
+3. Lever #3: Measure and Correlate the Results — Track the closing rate per salesperson and cross-reference it with the type of document sent.

 Observed result: A management consulting SME imposed these 3 rules with no other changes.
-The result: a 12-point increase in their closing rate in 4 months, with €0 spent on training and €0 on new tools.
-Just a focus on process excellence.
-They later deployed the right tools to sustain these results and add another 10 points.
+Result: a 12-point increase in their closing rate in 4 months, €0 spent on training, €0 on new tools.
 Initial situation 32%, final situation 54%.

 The Transformation Starts Now